 Assessing EMSA Activities

-In accordance with Article 22 of Regulation (EC) No 1406/2002 establishing a European Maritime Safety Agency, the Administrative Board would “within five years from the date of the Agency having taken up its responsibilities, (…) commission an independent external evaluation on the implementation of this Regulation.”
+In accordance with Article 22 of Regulation (EC) No 1406/2002, as amended, establishing a European Maritime Safety Agency, the Administrative Board shall “At regular intervals and at least every five years, (…) commission an independent external evaluation on the implementation of this Regulation.”